kaneplusplus/laputa/README.md

 ---

-The laputa package should currently be considered "plumbing" for the elr package.
+The laputa package should currently be considered "plumbing" for the stat\_agg package.
 When the interface stabilizes and the features are expanded a more complete user's guide will be added.

 Support